samereberlin/LibroJS/README.md

 **Important Note:** the whole modal content must be inside another single element (which in this case is using style padding: 0.5em), in order to generate a single pop-up dialog.

-If you want a modal window that closes automatically on click outside the dialog content, use the following implementation with "onclick" handling instead (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/ex09.1_hideOnClickOutside.html#firstPage" target="_blank">live preview</a>):
+If we want a modal window that closes automatically on click outside the dialog content, we can use the following implementation with "onclick" handling instead (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/ex09.1_hideOnClickOutside.html#firstPage" target="_blank">live preview</a>):

 ```html
 <div class="modal" id="modalWindow" onclick="window.history.back();">